Waterford Historical Society (Connecticut) official seal.

 Celebrating CT Open House Day!

-Second Saturday: "The Irish in Waterford."
+Second Saturday: "Portraits of the Irish in Waterford."

 With the Dirty Blue Shirts.
 Learn about the legacy of those Irish immigrants who came to Waterford to work and prosper.
 Demonstrations, tours of historic buildings.